-(2) Titus Livius, VIII.
+(1) Titus Livius, VIII.
 26; XXI.
 49; XXII.
 11.

-(8) &quot;Eam solam Gentem restare."
+(2) "Eam solam gentem restare."
 (Titus Livius, VIII.
 27.)

-nies of the world, came to demonstrate the difference between the rapid creation of a man of genius and the patient work of an intelligent aristocracy.
+At this epoch, an unforeseen event, which changed the destinies of the world, came to demonstrate the difference between the rapid creation of a man of genius and the patient work of an intelligent aristocracy.
 Alexander the Great, after having shone like a meteor, and brought into subjection the most powerful kingdoms of Asia, died at Babylon.
-His fruitful and decisive influence, which carried the civilization of Greece into the East, survived him; but at his death, the empire he founded became in a few years dismembered (431); the Roman aristocracy, on the contrary, perpetuating itself from age to age, pursued more slowly, but without interruption, the system which, binding again the peoples about a common center, was destined by little and little to secure her domination over Italy first, and then over the universe.
+His fruitful and decisive influence, which carried the civilization of Greece into the East, survived him, but at his death, the empire he founded became in a few years dismembered (431); the Roman aristocracy, on the contrary, perpetuating itself from age to age, pursued more slowly, but without interruption, the system which, binding again the peoples about a common centre, was destined by little and little to secure her domination over Italy first, and then over the universe.

-The defection of a part of the Apulians, in 431, encouraged the Samnites to take arms again; defeated in the following years, they asked for the restoration of friendly relations; but the haughty refusal of Rome led, in 433, to the famous defeat of the Furcæ Caudinæ.
-The generosity of the Samnite general, Pontius Herennius, who granted their lives to so many thousands of prisoners, on condition of restoring to force the old treaties, had no effect upon the Senate.
-Four legions had passed under the yoke, a circumstance in which the Senate only saw a new affront to revenge.
-The treaty of Caudium was not ratified, and subterfuges little excusable, although approved at a later period by Cicero,(1) gave to the refusal an appearance of justice.
+The defection of a part of the Apulians, in 431, encouraged the Samnites to take arms again; defeated in the following years, they asked for the restoration of friendly relations, but the haughty refusal of Rome led, in 433, to the famous defeat of the Furcæ Caudinæ.
+The generosity of the Samnite general, Pontus Herennius, who granted their lives to so many thousands of prisoners on condition of restoring to force the old treaties, had no effect upon the Senate.
+Four legions had passed under the yoke-a circumstance in which the Senate only saw a new affront to The treaty of Caudium was not ratified, revenge. and subterfuges little excusable, although approved at a later period by Cicero, (1) gave to the refusal an appearance of justice.